 - A positive image in the community

-Let’s go through all six necessities one-by-one.
+Let’s go through all six of these essentials one by one.

-Need #1: A High Functioning Board
+A High Functioning Board

 A fully committed board active in fundraising now, is critical to the success of your campaign.
+A simple way to assess this is to answer this question:

-Need #2: Effective and Willing Leadership
+Effective and Willing Campaign Leadership

-Need #3: Involved Leadership Level Donors
+Involved Leadership Level Donors

-Need #4: A Well-organized Development Office
+A Well-organized Development Office

-Need #5: A Clear Plan and a Compelling Case
+A Clear Plan and a Compelling Case

-Need #6: A Good Image and Reputation
+A Good Image and Reputation

 How to Plan a Capital Campaign